raritet/raritet.github.io/about.md

 It means _rarity_ in Swedish, and in this context it's being used like _oddity_ or _curiosity_, as in a cabinet of curiosities.
 My step mother (really just one of my mothers---the modifier _step_ is irrelevant) is Swedish, though I have no other connection to Scandinavia other than the fact that I absolutely loved my [two](http://www.andy-oliver.com/southern-norway/) [trips](http://www.andy-oliver.com/tromsoe-norway/) to Norway and can't wait to go again.

+## Music

+At the risk of sounding like a jack of all trades and master of none, I also like music and make beats from time to time.
+I post them to [Soundcloud](https://soundcloud.com/coherent-noise) when I do.

 This site uses the [Hyde](http://hyde.getpoole.com/) Jekyll theme by [@mdo](https://twitter.com/mdo).